jacobfnl/depthai/README.md

 ```
 You can exit with ctrl-d, or type `exit()` and press enter.
 ###5.
 Install requirements
 While in the virtual env (you should see (oak) at the beginning of the terminal prompt), pip install the requirements.
+To do so, you'll first need to upgrade pip.
 I've already commented out the OpenCV lines in this fork.
 You don't want to use a separate OpenCV install in your virtual environment.
 ```
+pip install -U pip
 pip install -r requirements.txt pip install -r requirements-optional.txt
 ```